dtinth/html5-animation-video-renderer/README.md

 ## Install the prerequisites

-Install Node.js 12 and Yarn, then install the project dependencies with:
+Install Node.js 12, Yarn and ffmpeg, then install the project dependencies with:

 ```
 yarn install